Mardi Gras Upriver!

 The "Mardi Gras Upriver" celebration gets started in Jefferson on the friday before Fat Tuesday, with something called the "Doo-Dah" Parade.
 To join this parade, just don a colorful outfit and meet at Lion's park at the appropriate hour.

-We heard a rumor about a new junk-food item this year: a Fried Twinkie!
-Of course, we were immediately on a mission to find this culinary delight.
+We heard a rumor about a new junk-food item one year: a Fried Twinkie!
+Of course, we immediately went on a mission to find this culinary delight.
 Sure enough, a booth was set up just down the street with a big banner across the front advertising them.
 We tried one, and it was a little like eating a hot donut.
 We talked to the guy behind the counter, and soon discovered that the Fried Twinkie is nature's perfect food: you can get a day's worth of calories and an entire week's worth of fat grams all in one little goodie on a stick.

 Nature's Perfect Food: The Fried Twinkie